OwoJudge-Team/OwoJudge/backend/docs/api.md

 -   **Authentication:** Admin only.
 -   **Request Body:** Partial `IProblem` object.

+Responses:
+-   `201 Created`: Problem updated successfully.
+-   `400 Bad Request`: Invalid update data.
+-   `401 Unauthorized`: If the requester is not an admin.
+-   `404 Not Found`: If the problem does not exist.

 ### `DELETE /api/problems/:problemID`

 Deletes a problem and its associated files.

 -   **Authentication:** Admin only.

+Responses:
+-   `201 Created`: Problem deleted successfully.
+-   `401 Unauthorized`: If the requester is not an admin.
+-   `404 Not Found`: If the problem does not exist.

 ### `GET /api/problems/:problemID/allowed-languages`